ageorge95/pyAggregatedRssFeedReader/README.md

 # pyAggregatedRssFeedReader
 A simple aggregator for multiple RSS feeds; It has very handy features, like:
 - it marks the already read entries
-- it will check for new entries every 5 minutes
+- it will check for new entries every 30 minutes
-- it displays a counter with all unread entries
+- it displays a counter with all unread entries/ total entries
-- can set all the entries as read (via a easy-to-use button)
+- can set all the entries as read (via an easy-to-use button)
-- can manually refresh all feeds (via a easy-to-use button)
+- can manually refresh all feeds (via an easy-to-use button)
 - persistent history for all read entries

+# Usage
+- [end-user] Can be used via the bundled executabel (available in [Releases](https://github.com/ageorge95/pyAggregatedRssFeedReader/releases))
+- [end-user] Can be used by running `Install.bat` and after that`START_RSSreader.bat`
+- [dev] Can be built as an exe by running `Install.bat` and after that `BUILD_release.bat`

-# Current GUI layout
+# GUI layout

 ![](ReadMe_res/GUI_layout.JPG)